zarf-dev/proposals/8-show-manifest-and-values/README.md

 #### Story 2

-As a deployer of Zarf packages, I want to check that the variables I intend to deploy my package with are getting properly templated for both manifests and values files so I run `zarf package show-manifests zarf-package-podinfo-amd64.tar.zst --deploy-set=MY_VAR=my-val` and `zarf package show-values-files zarf-package-podinfo-amd64.tar.zst --deploy-set=MY_VAR=my-val`
+As a deployer of Zarf packages, I want to check that the variables I intend to deploy my package with are getting properly templated for both manifests and values files before I deploy so I run `zarf package show-manifests zarf-package-podinfo-amd64.tar.zst --deploy-set=MY_VAR=my-val` and `zarf package show-values-files zarf-package-podinfo-amd64.tar.zst --deploy-set=MY_VAR=my-val`

 ### Risks and Mitigations